vatesfr/xen-orchestra/docs/incremental_replication.md

 1. Select the VMs you want to protect
 1. Schedule the replication interval
-1. Select the destination storage (could be any storage connected to any XenServer host!)
+1. Select the destination storage (could be any storage connected to any host!)

 That's it!
 Your VMs are protected and replicated as requested.